-In classical physics, the physical quantities are represented by c-numbers, that is, scalar commuting variables, possibly random in stochastic dynamics or in classical statistical mechanics.
-In quantum physics, the situation is different.
-The physical quantities cannot be directly observed or manipulated; hence we refrain from the idea that they might take well-defined scalar values.
-The microscopic description of a system requires counterintuitive concepts, which nevertheless have a precise mathematical representation, and which will eventually turn out to fit experiments.

-The physical quantities that we are considering are, for instance, the position, the momentum, or the components of the spin of each particle constituting the considered system, or a field at any point.
-The mathematical tools accounting for such quantities in unspecified circumstances have a random nature.
-Termed as "observables", they are elements of some algebra which depends on the specific system.
-One should not be misled by the possibly subjective connotation of the term "observable": the "observables" of quantum mechanics pertain only to the system, and do not refer to any external observer or measuring device.
-Along the lines of Heisenberg's matrix theory [10, 11, 31, 34, 36, 48, 85, 299], they can be represented as linear operators acting in a complex Hilbert space $\mathcal{H}$ , or as matrices once a basis is chosen in this space, which exhibits the algebraic structure.
+In classical physics, the physical quantities are represented by c-numbers, that is, scalar commuting variables, 4322 possibly random in stochastic dynamics or in classical statistical mechanics.
+In quantum physics, the situation is 4323 different.
+The physical quantities cannot be directly observed or manipulated; hence we refrain from the idea that they 4324 might take well-defined scalar values.
+The microscopic description of a system requires counterintuitive concepts, 4325 which nevertheless have a precise mathematical representation, and which will eventually turn out to fit experiments.
+432 The physical quantities that we are considering are, for instance, the position, the momentum, or the components of 4327 the spin of each particle constituting the considered system, or a field at each point.
+The mathematical tools accounting 4328 for such quantities in unspecified circumstances have a random nature.
+Termed as "observables", they are elements of 4329 some algebra which depends on the specific system.
+One should not be misled by the possibly subjective connotation 4330 of the term "observable": the "observables" of quantum mechanics pertain only to the system, and do not refer to any external observer or measuring device.
+Along the lines of Heisenberg's matrix theory [10, 11, 31, 34, 36, 48, 85, 298], they can be represented as linear operators acting in a complex Hilbert space \mathcal{H} , or as matrices once a basis is chosen in this space, which exhibits the algebraic structure.

-The present more abstract approach is also more general, as it encompasses other representations, termed as Liouville representations [75, 301, 302] in which the product is implemented differently; an example of these, the Wigner representation, is useful in the semi-classical limit.
-The structure of the set of observables, a $C^$ -algebra [156], involves addition, multiplication by complex c-numbers, hermitean conjugation, and non-commutative product.
-The physical observables $\hat{O}$ are hermitean.
-They play in quantum mechanics the same rôle as $random\ variables$ in classical statistical mechanics, except for the essential fact that they belong to a $non-commutative\ algebra$ , the structure of which fully characterizes the system [156].
-Ordinary reasoning and macroscopic experience do not help us to develop intuition about such non-commuting physical quantities, and this is the main incentive for proposals of alternative interpretations of quantum mechanics [17, 19, 214, 216, 217, 303].
+The present more abstract approach is also more general, as it encompasses other representations, termed as 4335 Liouville representations [75, 300, 301] in which the product is implemented differently; an example of these, the 4336 Wigner representation, is useful in the semi-classical limit.
+The structure of the set of observables, a C-algebra [156], 4337 involves addition, multiplication by complex c-numbers, hermitean conjugation, and non-commutative product92.
+4338 The physical observables \hat{O} are hermitean.
+They play in quantum mechanics the same rôle as random variables 1220 in classical statistical mechanics, except for the essential fact that they belong to a non-commutative algebra, the structure of which fully characterizes the system [156].
+Ordinary reasoning and macroscopic experience do not help 4341 us to develop intuition about such non-commuting physical quantities, and this is the main incentive for proposals of 4342 alternative interpretations of quantum mechanics [17, 19, 213, 215, 216, 302].
+4343